jrsconfitto/Nancy.EmbeddedContent/readme.md

 # Nancy.EmbeddedContent

-A NuGet package to aid in serving embedded content over a [Nancy](http://nancyfx.org) application (on .NET 4).
-Sometimes you just want to ship a `dll` instead of a bunch of static files.
+A code utility to aid in serving embedded content over a [Nancy](http://nancyfx.org) application (on .NET 4).
+An example of what to do with this is shipping a `dll` containing static files instead of a bunch of static files.

 **Disclaimer**: i've written this package because i'm stuck on .NET 4 for a while longer.
 Instead of using this project, i'd recommend using